Harold Hecht: Return to Harold Hecht Productions

 After The Way West, Hecht continued working on a great many film projects and never retired from his profession.
 The next film he developed was The Comic, his second of the two-picture contract at Columbia Pictures.
 Adapted from the original story Baggy Pants by Walter Newman, The Comic was first adapted by the author in late 1965.
 The story dealt with a silent screen star, his rise to fame and his downfall.
 In the summer of 1967 Hecht approached Dick Van Dyke to star in the film and Carl Reiner to direct and co-produce it.
 With them on board The Comic became a joint venture between Harold Hecht Productions, Van Dyke's DFI Productions and Reiner's Acre Enterprises.
 Later that summer Hecht screen-tested May 1967 Playboy Playmate of the Month model, Anne Randall, for the female lead.
 Reiner, Van Dyke and screenwriter Aaron Ruben re-wrote the screenplay considerably over the next year and by the summer of 1968, Hecht was out of the picture.
 The film was eventually released in late 1969, strictly as a Reiner production, and it is currently unknown if any of Hecht's contributions remained in the final version of the film.

 One of the projects that has been wrongly accredited to Hecht is Ulzana's Raid.
 Certain sources claim (without validating their own sources) that Hecht (as well as Burt Lancaster, who starred in the film) was an uncredited producer.
 Hecht's involvement was never claimed by anyone who worked on the film and the only credited production companies and producers for Ulzana's Raid are Robert Aldrich and his production company, The Associates and Aldrich Company, and Carter DeHaven and his production company, De Haven Productions.
 There are no records of Hecht having any input on this film, nor of his various production companies being involved.
 Neither are there any records of Lancaster's company, Norlan Productions, being involved in the making of the film.
-Though Lancaster was often noted as having a strong influence on the directing and editing of the motion pictures he appeared in, Ulzana's Raid was in fact a financial agreement between Lancaster and Universal Pictures; in exchange for appearing in Ulzana's Raid, Universal was to finance the making of Norlan Production's film The Midnight Man.
+Though Lancaster was often noted as having a strong influence on the directing and editing of the motion pictures he appeared in, Ulzana's Raid was in fact a financial agreement between Lancaster and Universal Pictures; in exchange for Lancaster appearing in Ulzana's Raid, Universal was to finance the making of Norlan Production's film The Midnight Man.
 Hecht's collaboration on Ulzana's Raid is therefore a debated issue, and with no proof whatsoever to validate this claim, it is better to assume that he was not associated with the project at all.